Bilytske: Economy

+More than 40% of those employed in the city economy work in the coal industry.

 Demographics

 As of the 2001 Ukrainian census, the town had a population of 10,154 people.
 Over 70% of the population were Ukrainians, while 26% claimed to have an ethnic Russian background.
 Other sizable minorities are Belarusians and Tatars.
 The exact ethnic composition was as follows:

 In terms of languages, Bilytske has a slim Russophone majority, while a large minority speaks Ukrainian as their first language.
 The exact compistion was as follows: